PanagiotisTslk/GameLegacy/README.md

 ## Game Legacy
-With Game Legacy, you can easily and quickly store and manage your game collection anytime-anywhere.
+With Game Legacy, you can easily store and manage your game collection anytime-anywhere.

 This repository hosts the official Android APK releases of Game Legacy.